 If you ever fail to make the change or fail in the middle of making the change, that’s fine!
 Maybe the change you tried was too big or maybe there were other things going on in your life – stress plays a huge role in our diet and exercise habits.
 Don’t give up!
 Instead regroup and try something even smaller.
 The goal is to pick something that you can achieve, not the change with the biggest effect.
 It’s very hard for us to stick with something when we feel like we’re failing – conversely when we feel like we’re succeeding we are motivated to keep going.
 Make your psychology work for you instead of against you.

 ➡️Choose a form of workout that you find fun.
-(You can always sign up for Worth The Fight’s free classes in downtown Denver!)
+(You can always sign up for Worth The Fight’s classes in downtown Denver!)

 Exercise is a bad word at Worth The Fight when discussing losing weight in Denver.
 It is associated with drudgery and obligation.
 Working out should be fun!
 If it’s fun, you’ll do it more and you won’t avoid it the way you would with something associated with drudgery and obligation.
 After awhile, it becomes a habit, and it’s easy.
 But the key to this is the fun which makes it easy to form a habit.

 Instead of exercising, 🔸move more in whatever way you find most enjoyable🔸.
 There are thousands of ways to move, everything from dancing in your room to hiking to some types of yardwork/gardening to building houses for Humanity, to our favorite – going on a walk with a close friend, etc. – it need not be running on the treadmill or doing CrossFit.
-(If you’re considering CrossFit, though, check out this article on the pros and cons of CrossFit.)
+(If you’re considering CrossFit, though, check out this article on the pros and cons of CrossFit Denver.)
 Think about what ways of moving you enjoy the most.

-Now make a plan to incorporate more of that movement into your life.
+Once you figure out what workout you enjoy most, make a plan to incorporate more of that movement into your life.
 Think about how you can incorporate more fun into your movement.
 For example, if you plan to hike, bring a friend or bring a podcast to listen to or bring a camera to take pictures – whatever you would find fun.
 If you’re gardening, buy some cool flowers or trees to plant.
 Honestly we have found that listening to a podcast makes many forms of working out more fun.
 The more fun a workout is, the less discipline it will take to do it.
 That’s why fun is key.

 We recommend doing something that involves accountability.
 Sign up for a class or plan to do your exercise with a friend.
 As a backup you can always join a weight loss support group online and use the group as accountability.
 The point of accountability is not to beat yourself up if you fail to adhere to your scheduled movement – it is merely to apply some supportive motivation which will help you move toward your goals.